AmedeoRom/Stellar_Winds_Atlas/README.md

     * *Example:* "I need a model for a massive star using the Krticka 2024 thin winds and Vink 2011 thick winds.
 Warn me if the metallicity is too low."
     * *Example:* "What are my options for thin winds?"
     * *Example:* "Where does this winds formula come from \[links and DOIs are included\]?"
+    * *Example:* "Was this recipe derived from observations or simulations?
+What is the parameter space of the data from which it was fit?"

 4.  **Receive the Code:**
     Argus will output the exact changes needed for your `&controls` block, ensuring no syntax errors and preserving your existing settings.
 Now you can combine it with run_star_extras and simulate!